Sumo Logic ahead of the packRead article

 DevOps: Log and machine data analytics services that use predictive algorithms, and can be seamlessly integrated with a host of DevOps tools, can improve continuous integration and continuous deployment processes.
 Analytics tools enable teams to understand error rates, failures, and other information in massive amounts of log and machine data.

-Cloud: Machine data analytics from AWS apps and other cloud sources can help companies accelerate the building, running, and securing of modern cloud applications achieve greater visibility into their workloads.
+Cloud: Machine data analytics from AWS apps and other public cloud sources can help companies accelerate the building, running, and securing of modern cloud applications to achieve greater visibility into their workloads.
 Additionally, correlating data from multiple data sources and showing it in the context of time-series metrics provides a common source of truth for monitoring and troubleshooting.

-Compliance: Machine data analytics can help organizations quickly and easily demonstrate that they retain all relevant activity logs and perform routine analysis, for industry-mandated compliance regulations like HIPAA or PCI DSS.
+Compliance: Machine data analytics can help organizations quickly and easily demonstrate that they retain all relevant activity logs and perform routine analysis for industry-mandated compliance regulations like HIPAA or PCI DSS.

 Challenges with machine data analytics